rrt2850/radio-telescope-main/frontend/README.md

 # Radio Telescope Frontend

-A minimal React + Vite interface for sending point or track commands to the Radio Telescope backend.
+A React + Vite interface for sending point or track commands to the Radio Telescope backend.
 The UI exposes right ascension, declination, and optional tracking duration inputs that POST directly to the API.

+## Prerequisites
+- Install the current node.js version: https://nodejs.org/en/download

 ## Getting Started

-1. Install dependencies:
+1. Install dependencies if you haven't run `./bootstrap.ps1` in the parent directory:

    ```bash
    npm install